Swedish Institute of International Affairs

 The information activities include seminars, expert commentary in the media, and printed as well as digital publications.
 The magazines Världspolitikens Dagsfrågor and Utrikesmagasinet are produced by an independent editorial board which also is behind Landguiden, a country database.

-Since 2005, the institute shares a building with the Swedish Defence University by the campus of the Royal Institute of Technology.
+From 2005 until 2025, the institute shared a building with the Swedish Defence University, by the campus of the Royal Institute of Technology in Stockholm.
+In 2025, the institute moved to the Admiralty House.

+In 2020 the institute opened its Stockholm Centre for Eastern European Studies, SCEEUS and NKK (Nationellt kunskapscentrum om Kina), its national knowledge center for China.